Contract settlements: acceptance - letter of acceptance

 The guidance about contract settlements at EM6000+ only relates to direct tax.
 You must never include VAT or VAT penalties in a contract settlement.

-You can prepare a letter of acceptance for an offer when
+You must not issue a letter of acceptance for an offer until

 - the offer is satisfactory in every respect, see EM6401, and